unahouExosite/docs/portals/README.md

 ##### Response

-* `200 OK`: Returned along with a body containing is dependent upon whatever you set, if get user data storage successful.
+* `200 OK`: Returned along with a body containing the content if the user's data storage was GET successfully.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to get user data storage.
+    * Returned if the caller does not have permission to GET the user's data storage.
-* `404 Not Found`: one of the following:
+* `404 Not Found`:
     * Returned if the user id is invalid.
     * Returned if the subdirectory is invalid.